Wear-it-deerfield.jpeg

 • Have a plan to manage your litter.
 There are several vendors in Charlemont who can rent you a dry-bag to keep your lunch in and garbage for when you're done eating.

 • Use the restroom at the put-in, if there is one.
 Not all put-ins have port-a-potty sanitary facilities.
 Fife Brook and Zoar Picnic Area both have limited sanitary facilities, although they can be full to overflowing and unusable on busy weekends.
 Respect private property.
-DRWA is advocating to have sanitary facilities installed at the Shunpike Rest Area on Rt 2 in Charlemont as well.
+Occasionally, restroom facilities are available at the Shunpike Rest Area on Rt 2 in Charlemont as well.

 • When boating or tubing in the vicinity of folks fishing, please share the river - limit splashing and noise so as to minimize scaring fish or disturbing the contemplative nature of fishing.